AIRyndon/Programming3Project/README.md

-# Project Title

-Detective Game
+# Detective Game

 ```
 That is an RPG game where you play as a detective.
 You are able to move, get NPC talks, unlock keys, and save hints to figure our who is the killer.
 ```

 ## How the game works?

-### Introduce current situation
+### Step 1: Introduce story

 ```
 1. Ask player to enter some basic information (name, gender, age).